 1840 through the 1850s: Mary Louisa Macculloch and Jacob Miller

 Mary Louisa Macculloch Miller (1804-1888), George and Louisa’s daughter, spent her entire life at Macculloch Hall.
 She and her husband Senator Jacob Miller raised their nine children there.
-The fact that her family had owned enslaved people and that Mary Louisa grew up in a house with enslaved servants, did not preclude her from supporting the African Methodist Episcopal Church, one of the first independent Black churches in Morristown.
+The fact that her family had owned enslaved men, women, and children and that Mary Louisa grew up in a house with enslaved servants, did not preclude her from supporting the African Methodist Episcopal Church, one of the first independent Black churches in Morristown.

 Incorporated in 1843, the African Methodist Episcopal Church purchased land on Spring Street in Morristown where it built a small church.
 The building was dedicated in 1849 and a pastor was chosen.
 The congregation was in need of a new building on the site to serve as a parsonage.
 Mary Louisa donated a building on the Macculloch property for this purpose.
 It was hauled to Spring Street by numerous teams of oxen.
 The church is still located on Spring Street and is now known as the Bethel A.M.E.
 Church of Morristown.

-On June 10, 1857 two young Midshipmen graduated from the Naval Academy at Annapolis – Henry William Miller (1836-1909), grandson of George Perrot Macculloch and Henry Davis Todd (1838-1907), uncle of W. Parsons Todd (1877-1976), the founder of Macculloch Hall Historical Museum.
+Henry William Miller (1836-1909), grandson of George Perrot Macculloch and Henry Davis Todd (1838-1907), uncle of W. Parsons Todd (1877-1976), the founder of Macculloch Hall Historical Museum graduated from the Naval Academy at Annapolis on June 10, 1857.
 After graduation, they were both assigned to the USS Mohican on anti-slavery patrol off of the west coast of Africa.
-In August 1860, the ship sighted and boarded the American ship Erie where its cargo of 897 slaves was discovered.
-The slaves were freed and the ship’s captain, Nathaniel Gordon, was arrested and returned to New York for trial.
+In August 1860, the ship sighted and boarded the American ship Erie where its cargo of 897 enslaved men, women, and children was discovered.
+The enslaved men, women, and children were freed and the ship’s captain, Nathaniel Gordon, was arrested and returned to New York for trial.
 For his activities that day, Miller was promoted.
 At the trial, Lt.
 Todd gave evidence on the capture.
 On February 21, 1862, Gordon was hanged in New York City, the only person to be executed in the United States for the crime of slave trading.